eerkela/bertrand/README.rst

+..
+NOTE: whenever a change is made to this file, make sure to update the
+.. start and end lines of index.rst to allow doctests to run.

 pdcast - flexible type extensions for numpy/pandas
 ==================================================
 ``pdcast`` modifies the existing numpy/pandas typing infrastructure, making it easier to work with tabular data in a wide variety of representations.